appvia/tako/README.md

 Note that all generated manifests are fully expanded i.e. they should not be treated as templates.
 (Quick reminder that a specific environment configuration lives in the docker compose override files.)

-From this point onward you're free to use whatever tool or framework you are already familiar with, to deploy your project to Kubernetes e.g `kubectl`, `skaffold` etc. Watch our roadmap for details around planned integrations.
+From this point onward you're free to use whatever tool or framework you are already familiar with, to deploy your project to Kubernetes e.g `kubectl`, `skaffold` etc. Watch our [Roadmap][roadmap] for details around planned integrations.

 ## Commands